nelab-utokyo/beatsync/electrophysiology/functions/README.md

 # CF_latency.m

-Original function for detecting the CF and latency.
+The function for detecting the CF and latency.
 This function should be done after the TC analysis.
 This function is counting the number of first spike.
 Manually checking the raster plot is recommended.